top of page

 https://ubebiennale.com/airs/1st

-NORI MONOGATARI is a site responsive research project based on participatory textile with elementary school children for the creation of an installation displayed in the beautiful setting of Tokiwa Gallery at Tokiwa Museum.
+NORI MONOGATARI is a site-responsive research project based on participatory textiles with elementary school children to create an installation displayed in the beautiful setting of the Tokiwa Gallery at Tokiwa Museum.

-Utilizing the medium and techniques of textile I researched the local culture.
-I wanted to focus on a topic that could be understood by the children and would raise awareness around the potential of their city and its heritage.
+Utilizing the medium and techniques of textiles, I researched the local culture.
+I wanted to focus on a topic that could be understood by the children and would raise awareness about the potential of their city and its heritage.

-Thanks to the crucial support of the staff members I was able to identify the perfect material for my project: recycled fishing nets.
+Thanks to the staff members' crucial support, I could identify the perfect material for my project: recycled fishing nets.
 This material embodies the local tradition of seaweed farming and production and the importance of Ube as a port city.

-Following the lines and dots of those fishing nets, I discovered a special and important part of japanese culture which is strongly connected to history, environment and the slow change of life habits and climate changes.
-I’ve discovered a rooted and compelling story which is on the verge of disappearing.
-The fishermen association told us that the production of Nori is probably meant to stop in ten years time.
+Following the lines and dots of those fishing nets, I discovered a unique and essential part of Japanese culture strongly connected to history, environment and the slow change of life habits and climate changes.
+I've found a rooted and compelling story which is on the verge of disappearing.
+The fishermen association told us that the production of Nori is probably meant to stop in ten years.

-During participative sessions of making I’ve shared my discoveries with the children and invited them to create their own interpretation of NORI and the fishing life in Ube.
+During participative-making sessions, I shared my discoveries with the children and invited them to create their interpretation of NORI and the fishing life in Ube.

-We had several workshops, all of them starting off with a short presentation displaying some picture from Ube’s port and the process of growing, collecting and make sheets of nori.
+We had several workshops, all starting with a short presentation displaying a picture from Ube's port and the process of growing, collecting and making sheets of Nori.

-• After 5 minutes they were asked to pass the drawing to their neighbour.
-This brought to the creation of more than 120 collaborative drawings displayed together as a unicum in the Gallery space.
+• After 5 minutes, they were asked to pass the drawing to their neighbour.
+This resulted in more than 120 collaborative drawings displayed together as a unicum in the Gallery space.

-• During the second part of the workshop we asked the children to use their recycled clothes and the fishing nets to weave on a circular structure made out of take.
+• During the workshop's second part, we asked the children to use their recycled clothes and the fishing nets to weave a circular structure made out of take.

 • These round frames would become a communal object.
-To understand the idea behind these cells like shapes, we showed the kids the image of NORI, seen through the lenses of a microscope.
-Their round piece of art would resemble a cell in a bigger structure when connected with the others.
+To understand the idea behind these cell shapes, we showed the kids the image of NORI, seen through the lenses of a microscope.
+Their round art would resemble a cell in a more prominent structure when connected with the others.

-An exciting part of the project has been developed during a 8 hours workshop in a local elementary school.
-We worked on communal hand weaving by using our hands to create a big and colorful tapestry.
+An exciting part of the project has been developed during an 8 hours workshop in a local elementary school.
+We worked on communal hand weaving by using our hands to create a significant and colourful tapestry.

-These tapestries were displayed in the gallery in meaningful connection with my woven sculpture.
+These tapestries were displayed in the gallery in a meaningful connection with my woven sculpture

-The final display in the museum was meant to connect together the children artworks and my own interpretation of Ube and NORI.
+The final display in the museum was meant to connect the children's artworks and my interpretation of Ube and NORI.

 On a take structure, I have layered old fishing nets worked upon with a hand knotting technique.
 The texture of my weaving proved to be very organic and reminded me of a 'cluster of seaweed on the ocean floor.

-The shape of my sculpture is like a submersed mountain covered by layers of nets.
+The shape of my sculpture is like a submerged mountain covered by layers of nets.

-At last, in the space of the gallery, is possible to hear some of the voices we recorded during our field trips at Ube port together with a projection of a fisherman and his wife fishing.
-For me this is a really strong image that communicate a lot of Japanese culture and ways of living.
+At last, in the gallery space, it is possible to hear some of the voices we recorded during our field trips at Ube port, together with a projection of a fisherman and his wife fishing.
+This is a powerful image that communicates much of Japanese culture and ways of living.

 bottom of page